voanhkha/voanhkha.github.io/about.md

 That also explains why so many top Kagglers are being hired by big techs.
 For instance, NVIDIA is now hiring roughly 10 out of 20 top worldwide Kagglers. <br>

+I am also the top-1 Australian on this platform, with the most competition gold medals that I relentlessly fought for in the last 8 years. <br>

 <div id="animation-container">
 <canvas id="visualizationCanvas-3" class="wave"></canvas>
   <!--   <canvas id="visualizationCanvas" class="fibonacci" width="1604" height="600" style="width: 802px; height: 300px; opacity: 1;"></canvas> -->